hilton/hilton.github.com/blog/_posts/2018-06-29-startup-ideas-apps.md

 Twitter client that automatically records which tweets made you laugh, and how much, so you can browse recent funny tweets.

-App that searches social media to find and credit the original source of the popular new jokes that immediately get ripped off
+App that searches social media to find and credit the original source of the popular new jokes that immediately get ripped off.

 A version of Twitter for people writing in Dutch and German that allows 50% more characters.